 Readmission After Dismissal - A graduate student may not continue taking courses after being dismissed from a program because of poor academic performance.
 Application for readmission to a graduate program after dismissal is made by petition to the school or department admission selection committee.
 To submit a petition for readmission, the student should prepare a typed letter addressed to the attention of the school dean or department chair.
-The letter should explain why readmission is warranted and should clearly describe any extenuating circumstances that will help the school or department admission.
-The student will receive a written response indicating the readmission from the school dean or department chair.
+The letter should explain why readmission is warranted and should clearly describe any extenuating circumstances that will help the school or department admission committee determine the student's suitability for readmission.
+The student will receive a written response indicating the readmission decision from the school dean or department chair.